-We are also able to take on a variety of larger projects with an EMC theme, either alone or in partnership with other relevant organisations.
+We are also able to take on a variety of other projects with an EMC theme, either alone or in partnership with other relevant organisations.
 Some examples include:

 We have a great deal of experience in sleuthing down real life EMC problems.
 If your access system refuses to give access first thing every morning, or all your office monitors turn bright yellow whenever the air conditioning switches on, give us a call.
 It can save months of puzzling.